What is a 4xx status code?

 412 Precondition Failed

-The 412 Precondition Failed error occurs when the server is unable to meet certain conditions specified in the "headers" of the client's request.
-This can happen during various operations, such as uploading a file or modifying a resource.
+It happens when the server is unable to meet certain conditions specified in the "headers" of the client's request.

 413 Payload Too Large

-The 413 Payload Too Large error occurs when the size of the file or data being uploaded in a client's request exceeds the server's allowed limit.
+When the size of the file or data being uploaded in a client's request exceeds the server's allowed limit - a 413 Payload error occurs.

 Request entity too large